marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/gimplification-pass.rst

 .. index:: lang_hooks.gimplify_expr

-The main entry point to this pass is ``gimplify_function_tree`` located in gimplify.c.
+The main entry point to this pass is ``gimplify_function_tree`` located in :samp:`gimplify.c`.
 From here we process the entire function gimplifying each statement in turn.
 The main workhorse for this pass is ``gimplify_expr``.
 Approximately everything passes through here at least once, and it is from here that we